countermeasure/basic-box/README.rst

 Builds a basic Debian 11 (Bullseye) installer which asks very few questions.

-Includes non-free wifi firmware for Thinkpad P1 and T-series laptops.
+Includes firmware for Thinkpad P1 and T-series laptops.

 Runs on Debian 11.